tannerkc/armature-core/README.md

 Armature is designed for optimal performance:

-- **Minimal Runtime**: The core runtime is under 5KB gzipped
 - **Efficient Updates**: Signal-based reactivity ensures minimal DOM updates
 - **Fast SSR**: Server-side rendering is optimized for quick initial loads
-- **Code Splitting**: Automatic code splitting for improved load times

-Benchmarks show Armature outperforming many popular frameworks in both initial load time and update performance[5].

-## Note on Development

-This framework was developed as an exploratory project to deepen understanding of rendering and runtimes.
+Note: This framework was developed as an exploratory project to deepen understanding of rendering and runtimes.
 While not initially intended as a production-ready solution, it has proven effective and reliable for personal projects.
+I cannot advise using for production.

 Collaboration and suggestions for improvements are welcome.
 Although full-time maintenance is currently not possible, continued development with sponsor support is an exciting prospect.
-With two months of dedicated effort invested, there's enthusiasm to see this framework evolve and reach its full potential.
+With two months of dedicated effort invested, I am excited to see this framework evolve and reach its full potential.